octagonemusic/TinyHuff-App/README.md

 ## TinyHuff: Huffman Compression Algorithm Implementation

-This project presents an implementation of the Huffman Compression algorithm, crafted by GitHub user @swativ5.
+This project presents an implementation of the Huffman Compression algorithm, crafted by GitHub user [`@swativ5`](https://github.com/swativ5).
 The project is structured into two components:

-1. **Backend**: Utilizing Spring, the backend hosts REST APIs facilitating file compression and decompression employing the Huffman Compression algorithm developed by @swativ5.
-The REST API controllers are orchestrated by @octagonemusic.
+1. **Backend**: Utilizing Spring, the backend hosts REST APIs facilitating file compression and decompression employing the Huffman Compression algorithm developed by [`@swativ5`](https://github.com/swativ5).
+The REST API controllers are orchestrated by [`@octagonemusic`](https://github.com/octagonemusic).

 2. **Frontend**: Developed with React.js, the frontend furnishes a user-friendly interface for uploading files to undergo compression or decompression.
-The frontend development is credited to @octagonemusic.
+The frontend development is credited to [`@octagonemusic`](https://github.com/octagonemusic).

 ## Usage Guide